We’ve all heard the saying in the newspaper industry, “If it bleeds, it leads.”

-That’s the real concept behind, “If it bleeds it leads.”
-Headlines make readers feel things, be it fear, sadness or happiness.
-And while you likely can’t make someone cry with your email subject line, it is just as likely that you can make them feel something.
-Maybe its concern for the security of their company or the desire to improve something.
-The point is, email copy is designed to make people want and email subject lines are meant to make someone open an email.
+Emotion is the true concept behind, “If it bleeds, it leads.”
+Headlines evoke emotion from readers, be it fear, sadness, or happiness.
+While you likely can’t (or shouldn’t) make someone cry with your email subject lines, you can make them feel something.
+Maybe your email triggers fear for the security of their company or the desire to improve their daily work life.
+Email copy is designed to make individuals desire and email subject lines are meant to tantalize someone into opening your email.

 Part of this is the element of surprise.
-Surprise captures attention and then interest holds it, as Courtney Seiter from Buffersocial writes.
+Surprise captures attention and then interest holds it, as Courtney Seiter from Buffer wrote.
 Surprise can be the difference between an email getting opened and an email being deleted.
-Thousands of emails are flooding the inboxes of some people and surprising them with a subject line might be the difference between a potential lead or the dreaded delete bin.
+The average person receives 121 emails a day, surprise can help you stand out.
+The element of surprise in a subject line might be the difference between a netting a new lead or the landing in the dreaded delete bin.